La-Cezanne/ai-economist-democratic-voting/README.md

 # Foundation: An Economic Simulation Framework

+> **Note from "*forker*" of this project**: I was disappointed to see such a nice project abandoned and deprecated after such a short time but was suprised to see that with a bit of work you could still utilize the framework (or at least the parts I used).
+>
+> I created this fork to showcase my results that I got from experimenting with this framework for a project paper for a module Multi-Agent Systems at RPTU Kaiserslautern-Landau, while studying the world-class (not yet but surely soon to be) renowned study course of Socioinformatics.
+Please pardon my lacking documentation and sometimes dirty work when it comes to visualizations and my extensions of the framework.
+>
+> I focused on the one-step-economy scenario and created additional components for allowing the voting of mobile agents about tax schedules instead of the central planner.
+After requesting permission I would also like to add my finished project paper to this Repository.
+>
+> To get the AI Economist Foundation framework running I installed the framework from source (see below) by creating a conda environment and making it an editable Python package.
+Some deprecations resulted where downgrading protobuf solved most issues but I still needed to do some manual bug fixing in the provided packages because of deprecations.
+I might add a small tutorial of the steps I did to get the framework working if I find the time.
+You might be able to reproduce this if you clone this repository after my first or second commit in this repo, since I also tried some modifications for a newer Ray and Python version.
+>
+> The results from my experiments can be reviewed in `analysis/new_analysis` with parts of the notebooks in `analysis` being utilized for my visualizations and interpretation of training results.
+I used the provided training script (`training_script.py`) and wrote a `generate_training_data_from_checkpoints.py` script to generate fitting training_data for analysis from my training runs.
+>
+> For this project my **many thanks go to the authors and contributors of the Foundation framework**.
+I really really appreciated the hard work you put into documentation and tutorials to use your framework.
+This helped me a lot and made exploring and experimenting with the framework quite fun.
+While I will probably not return to this project after submission **I do hope that my contributions to this project might help someone else with exploring this framework and contributing to academic research in a way as benefiting as the original authors seemed to have intended**.
+Please feel free to contact me about my attempts to get this framework running or my work (or about Socioinformatics in general)!

 This repo contains an implementation of Foundation, a framework for flexible, modular, and composable environments that **model socio-economic behaviors and dynamics in a society with both agents and governments**.

 Foundation provides a [Gym](https://gym.openai.com/)-style API: